vt4a2h/qobject-with-ranges-mirror/README.md

 cmake ..
 make
 ```

-Tested on Linux with GCC only.
+Tested on Linux and Mac with GCC and Clang.
+Clang is required for coroutines support.